direction123/Popular-Movies/README.md

-# Udacity-Popular-Movies
+# Popular Movies

-This is the project of Udacity: Popular Movies.
 This app helps users discover the most popular movies, and see details of a movie.
 SQLite Database is used to store the user’s favorite movies.

 In order to run this project, please first get your own themoviedb api key.
 Then go to folder [USER_HOME]/.gradle, find the file gradle.properties, add the following line in it: MyTheMovieDBApiToken="XXXXX".
 (Reference: https://stackoverflow.com/questions/33134031/is-there-a-safe-way-to-manage-api-keys)